Timothy Woods

 Rec Tec Vs. Traeger: Tie

-When it comes to temperature control, there really isn’t a winner here.
+When it comes to temperature control, there isn’t a winner here.
 Both brands are great at providing a consistent temperature, and the smart grill technology is almost the same on both Traeger and Rec.

 2. Temperature Range